 PhD Advanced Mass

 The result is an almost flawless concoction with only minor flaws and questionable mixability.
-But that doesn’t stop it being a rock solid high calorie mass gainer.
+But that doesn’t stop it from being a rock-solid high-calorie mass gainer.

 Optimum Nutrition Serious Mass